 During his seven years as Vice President for Development at Morehouse College, he led the development division, which raised in excess of $5 million in private support per year.
 He managed a staff of 12 in areas of alumni giving, corporate and foundation relations, government support and publications.

 Richard served as Director of Development for the Paul Nitze School of Advanced International Studies (SAIS) at The Johns Hopkins University.
 There, he managed the $40 million, five-year campaign for SAIS as part of The Johns Hopkins Institutions’ $450 million campaign.
 He coordinated the activities of four professional staff and a full range of development activities including corporate, foundation, alumni, government and planned giving activities.

-Richard is a member of the Board of Trustees for the Tilton School, a member of the Board of the General Theological Seminary and a former member of the Board of Directors for Council for the Advancement and Support of Education (CASE).
+Richard is a former member of the Board of Trustees for the Tilton School, the Board of the General Theological Seminary and the Board of Directors for Council for the Advancement and Support of Education (CASE).